SPACE is a nonprofit organization that supports contemporary arts projects, champions artists, and encourages an open exchange of ideas.

 From our versatile arts space in downtown Portland, Maine, we:

 ● Facilitate lectures and discussions

-● Oversee a statewide arts re-granting program
+● Oversee a statewide granting program for artist-led initiatives and projects

 ● Foster conversations about issues of social justice

 ● Engage the public in community events and open forums

 ● Collaborate with other nonprofits, artist-run projects, and performing arts organizations